 There are changes in the Google algorithm every day.
 These decisions can make or break your business if your website doesn’t keep up and implement the necessary adjustments.
 In other words, Google can block the flow of new leads and customers anytime it wants since you rely on your website for online presence.

-So, before you go to your SEO Chicago service provider or whichever city you are in to help your local business, check the 3 SEO strategies that are dead in 2020 below.
+So, before you go to your SEO service provider or whichever city you are in to help your local business, check the 3 SEO strategies that are dead in 2020 below.
 Avoid committing mistakes in your SEO efforts that kill your rankings.

 Over-optimization for a Keyword